millerlp/Tide_controller/README.md

 To operate the tide controller rack, install the following:

 1. Install a copy of RTClib in your Arduino/libraries/ directory.
 If there is not already a libraries directory, create it now.
 RTClib can be downloaded from https://github.com/millerlp/RTClib.
-If the copy you download and unzip in called "RTClib-master", rename the folder to simply be "RTClib".
+If the copy you download and unzip is called "RTClib-master", rename the folder to simply be "RTClib".

 2. Copy the folder with the tide library for your site (i.e. TidelibSanDiegoSanDiegoBay) into Arduino/libraries/